Camelon F.C. (1884): Second Stirlingshire Cup triumph

 With regular league football, the club was in a better position than most other amateur clubs in the area, and in 1897–98 the club reached the final of the Stirlingshire Cup for a second time, against Falkirk.
 The two sides met the week before the final in the Central Combination, the Mariners winning 2–1.
 The final was held at East Stirlingshire's ground, and Camelon won a thrilling game with a last-minute winner.

 Camelon reached the final for the next four seasons, but lost every time; twice to Stenhousemuir, once to King's Park, and once to East Stirlingshire.
 The club gained some revenge over Stenhousemuir by winning the Consolation Cup final in 1903–04 against the Warriors.

 During this run of finals, the club had its best run in the Scottish Qualifying Cup, in 1902–03, beating Falkirk in the third round to gain entry to the Scottish Cup proper for the first time since 1892.
 In the first round, the club proved "quite a handful" for Ayr F.C. before going down 2–0.

 Combination

-The club stepped up to the national stage in 1903–04, by joining the Scottish Combination.
+The club stepped up to the national stage in 1903–04, by joining the Scottish Football Combination.
 The move effectively killed the club.
 Although the Mariners finished mid-table in its first season, the extra costs proved crippling for the club.
 It only managed 7 matches in the 1904–05 season before being expelled for not fulfilling its fixtures.